sebi06/czi_playground/README.md

-# czifiletools
+# czitools
-Collection of functions to deal with CZI files and read their metadata and other useful things ...
+Collection of tools to handle CZI image files files and read their metadata (and other useful things ...)